======================================================================

 successful Japanese toy and playing card manufacturer, but the

-and set the stage for Japanese dominance of the video game industry.
+and also set the stage for Japanese dominance of the video game

-The NES hardware design is also very influential.
-Nintendo chose the
+The hardware design of the NES is also very influential.
+Nintendo

-name "Nintendo Entertainment System" for the US market and redesigned
+chose the name "Nintendo Entertainment System" for the US market and

-the system so it would not give the appearance of a child's toy.
-The
+redesigned the system so it would not give the appearance of a child's

-front-loading cartridge input allowed it to be used more easily in a
+toy.
+The front-loading cartridge input allowed it to be used more

-TV stand with other entertainment devices, such as a videocassette
+easily in a TV stand with other entertainment devices such as a

 The system's hardware limitations led to design principles that still